-Administrative Process for Addressing Violations of the Community Compact
+Administrative Process for Addressing Violations of the Community Compacts

-Students must conduct themselves responsibly and exercise diligence, common sense and patience during this challenging time.
-Use of alcohol or drugs will not excuse students from meeting their commitments and will increase the possibility of their needing medical treatment and may increase their risk of being exposed and exposing others to the coronavirus.
+Students must conduct themselves responsibly and exercise diligence, common sense, and patience.
+Use of alcohol or drugs will not excuse students from meeting their commitments, will increase the possibility of their needing medical treatment, and may increase their risk of being exposed and exposing others to COVID-19.

 Student Community Compact Review Committee and Process

-The CRC will be comprised of a designate of the Covid-19 Coordinator, a dean of the student’s school, and a second school administrator.
-The CRC will consider repeated, serious or flagrant failures to meet the Community Compact commitments that are brought to its attention by an HSL or any instance of noncompliance that poses a serious risk to the health and safety of the student or other community members.
+The CRC will be comprised of a designate of the university’s Covid-19 Coordinator, a dean of the student’s school, and a second school administrator.
+The CRC will consider repeated, serious, or flagrant failures to meet the Community Compact commitments that are brought to its attention by an HSL or their designee for any instance of noncompliance that poses a serious risk to the health and safety of the student or other community members.

 The HSL will email or text the student and the CRC a written description of the behavior that is inconsistent with the Community Compact commitments.
 The student will have 24 hours to provide the CRC with any relevant information.
 The CRC will review the matter and decide whether the student’s conduct poses a risk to the health and safety of the student or other community members.
-During the period of review, the CRC may require a student to quarantine.
+During the period of review, the CRC may require a student to quarantine in their residence.

 The CRC may issue the student an administrative warning; require additional counseling on the importance of the commitments to the health and safety of the student or other community members; deny the student participation in on-campus and in-person activities; and prohibit the student from continuing to participate in the Summer 2022, Fall 2022, or Spring 2023 semesters by placing the student on a public health withdrawal or leave of absence.